SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-multiple-payment-gift.md

-* See Prerequisites for End User from [Single Payment Gift - Untracked Solicitation](single-payment-gift---untracked-solicitation)
+* See Prerequisites for End User from [Single Payment Gift - Untracked Solicitation](use-cases-single-payment-gift-untracked-solicitation.md).

 * Required
     * Ensure Person/Business Account exists for the donor first if not using GIft Entry